 What is your cancellation Policy?

 We ask that you give us as much notice as possible, preferably 48 hours.
-If you do not call within 24 hours, or do not show for an appointment there will be a $50.00 fee .
-Group therapy is reserved on a monthly basis, so full payment is due for any missed sessions.
+If you do not call within 24 hours, or do not show for an appointment there will be a $25.00 fee .
 Since regular attendance is crucial for all our programs, we ask that you hold off on treatment until your scheduling problems resolve rather than keeping the time open and attending inconsistently.

 What is the difference between speech pathology and speech therapy?